jthodge/til/github/use-relative-paths-to-link-to-wiki-pages-from-README.md

-# Use Relative Paths to Link to Wiki Pages from README
+# Use Relative Paths to Link to Wiki Pages from README.md

 You can create a link from a repo's README.md to a repo's Wiki using relative paths.